Cesar Gonzalez Staff 2012....

 "Work is love made visible."

 Tell us your Unreasonable Story?

-By the age of sixteen, I had lived in 11 cities on 4 continents, experienced our world’s amazing cultural richness, and witnessed wealth, poverty, privilege and prejudice.
+My story: By the age of sixteen, I had lived in 11 cities on 4 continents, experienced our world’s amazing cultural richness, and witnessed wealth, poverty, privilege and prejudice.
 I felt fundamentally uneasy about the world we live in but without a clue as to my role in creating change.

 So instead, I chose to focus on things I did know, and armed with a computer engineering degree from Caltech, I started my career writing code for tech startups, then mammoths like Nissan and the US Army.
 In my free time I yearned for meaning, and spent hours reading the stories of Muhammad Yunus, Paul Polak, Ingrid Munro, and Jessica Jackley.

 I felt inspired to start a social venture helping low-income Peruvians finance the construction of new, safe homes.
 Through this work, I landed a spot in the inaugural class of the Unreasonable Institute and within the first week there, I knew I had found my place in the Universe.

 For the first time I understood what problems I wanted to work on and who I wanted to work with.
 This path eventually led to joining the Unreasonable team full time.